hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 distribution of pennywort dollarweed or hydroctyle in australia

 Hydrocotyle is also known as Pennywort, Dollarweed and Kurnells Curse.
-It is a perennial weed, and a problem in wet lawns and turf areas.
-It has the name Dollarweed because of the shape of its leaves, which resemble a dollar, or a lily pad.
+It is a spreading perennial weed, and a problem in wet lawns and turf areas.
+It has the name Dollarweed because of the shape of its leaves, which resemble a dollar.

 After you read this, you will be able to: